lehner-lab/DiMSum/docs/ARGUMENTS.md

 * **_--reverseComplement_** Reverse complement variant sequences before processing? (default:F)
 * **_--wildtypeSequence_** Wild-type nucleotide sequence (A/C/G/T).
 Lower-case bases (a/c/g/t) indicate internal constant regions to be removed (required)
-* **_--permittedSequences_** Nucleotide sequence of IUPAC ambiguity codes (A/C/G/T/R/Y/S/W/K/M/B/D/H/V/N) with length matching the number of mutated positions (i.e upper-case letters) in '_wildtypeSequence_' (default:N i.e. any substitution mutation allowed)
+* **_--permittedSequences_** Nucleotide sequence of IUPAC ambiguity codes (A/C/G/T/R/Y/S/W/K/M/B/D/H/V/N) with length matching the number of mutated positions (i.e upper-case letters) in '_--wildtypeSequence_' (default:N i.e. any substitution mutation allowed)
 * **_--sequenceType_** Coding potential of sequence: either 'noncoding', 'coding' or 'auto'.
-If the specified wildy-type nucleotide sequence ('_wildtypeSequence_') has a valid translation without a premature STOP codon, it is assumed to be 'coding' (default:auto)
+If the specified wild-type nucleotide sequence ('_--wildtypeSequence_') has a valid translation without a premature STOP codon, it is assumed to be 'coding' (default:auto)
-* **_--mutagenesisType_** Whether mutagenesis was performed at the nucleotide or codon/amino acid level; either 'random' or 'codon (default:random)
+* **_--mutagenesisType_** Whether mutagenesis was performed at the nucleotide or codon/amino acid level; either 'random' or 'codon' (default:random)
 * **_--maxSubstitutions_** Maximum number of nucleotide or amino acid substitutions for coding or non-coding sequences respectively (default:2)
 * **_--mixedSubstitutions_** For coding sequences, are nonsynonymous variants with silent/synonymous substitutions in other codons allowed? (default:F)